-British Payments Expert Laments Woes of Equifax Customers and Considers an Atlanta Office - Global Atlanta
+British Payments Expert Laments Equifax Breach, Considers Atlanta Office - Global Atlanta

-In addition to the personal information of 146 million Americans put at risk by the Equifax fiasco, the information of 400,000 Brits was exposed as well – a development that also astounded James Neville.
+In addition to the personal information of 146 million Americans put at risk by the Equifax fiasco, the information of 400,000 Brits and Scots was exposed as well – a development that also astounded James Neville.

 When Global Atlanta spoke with Mr. Neville over the phone on Oct.
-5 he was about to return to London where Citizen, the company that he founded and currently heads, is based.
-He co-founded Citizen after having been the chief technology officer of the payment processing company Worldpay prior to its 2015 IPO.
+5 he soon would be returning to London where Citizen, the company that he founded and currently heads, is based.
+He co-founded and serves as CEO of Citizen after having been the chief technology officer of the payment processing company Worldpay prior to its 2015 IPO.

-He was in Atlanta for Atlanta Cyber Week from Oct.
-2-6, which highlighted the region’s cybersecurity ecosystem, and which was launched by the Atlanta International Startup Exchange, a program begun last year in partnership with the French city of Toulouse, and expanded this year to include U.K. companies with the U.K. Department for International Trade, Invest Newcastle and Sage, the British multinational enterprise software company headquartered in Newcastle upon Tyne.
+He was in Atlanta for the Atlanta International Startup Exchange, a program begun last year in partnership with the French city of Toulouse, and expanded this year to include U.K. companies with the U.K. Department for International Trade, Invest Newcastle and Sage, the British multinational enterprise software company headquartered in Newcastle upon Tyne.

-From his focus on Worldpay’s customer base ranging from airline to video game companies, Mr. Neville currently is focused on individual customers, in keeping with his involvement with Just Eat, the online food order and delivery service operating across Europe, Asia, Oceania and the Americas.
+Part of the program included attending events around Atlanta Cyber Week from Oct.
+2-6.

-Mr. Neville said that Citizen wants to return the control of personal data back to the consumer, using biometrics and cryptography to ensure that their personal data is handled with the same levels of security as the institutions involved in the world of payments.
+Having widened his focus on Worldpay’s customer base ranging from airline to video game companies, Mr. Neville currently is focused on individual customers.
+He said that Citizen wants to return the control of personal data back to the consumer, using biometrics and cryptography to ensure that their personal data is handled with the same levels of security as the companies involved in the world of payments.

 His timing can only be admired for arriving in Atlanta when Atlanta-based Equifax’s data breach was receiving the closest scrutiny on Capitol Hill in Washington.
-From his years at Worldpay, the ability of hackers to take advantage of a flaw in Apache Struts software may not have been so surprising for him.
+From his years at Worldpay, the ability of hackers to take advantage of a flaw in Apache Struts software may not have been so surprising to him.

 Yet even for a professional closely acquainted with the “Dark Web” and the extent of the hackers around the world, the amount of personal data of millions of people exposed remains startling.